Eddie Hammond Sr. -- Blackville

+Viewing for the public will be held on Friday from 12 to 7 p.m. at the funeral home.

-Friends may visit at the residence and must wear a mask.
-Sacred services are entrusted to Dash's Funeral Home of Blackville.
+Friends may visit at the residence.
+Sacred arrangements are entrusted to Dash's Funeral Home of Blackville.

 Post a comment as